Warm Spiced Apple Cider (Slow Cooker)

 - One hour before your spiced apple cider is ready, using a potato masher, mash all of the fruits.
 They should be very soft and easy to mash.
 Mash until all the fruits are mashed.
-Add the Wholesome Organic Honey at this point.
+Add the maple syrup at this point.
 If you like it barely sweet, you can add the ½ cup.
 If you like it on the sweeter side, but not overly sweet, you can add ¾ cup.
 You can always add more later after it's finished and you've tasted it, so you can start with less.

 - Allow the cider to cook for the last hour, and then strain.
 We like to double strain it (strain once, then repeat the process) using a fine meshed sieve, and you can also use a cheesecloth for added precision.